Compressing Communication in Distributed Protocols: Abstract

 \section{Abstract}

-We show how to compress communication in distributed protocols in which parties do not have private inputs.
-More specifically, we present a generic method for converting any protocol in which parties do not have private inputs, into another protocol where each message is {\em ``short''} while preserving the same number of rounds, the same communication pattern, the same output distribution, and the same resilience to error.
-Assuming that the output lies in some universe of size~$M$, in our resulting protocol each message consists of only $\polylog(M,n,d)$ many bits, where $n$ is the number of parties and $d$ is the number of rounds.
-Our transformation works in the full information model, in the presence of either static or adaptive Byzantine faults.
+We show how to compress communication in selection protocols, where the goal is to agree on a sequence of random bits using only a broadcast channel.
+More specifically, we present a generic method for converting any selection protocol, into another selection protocol where each message is {\em short} while preserving the same number of rounds, the same output distribution, and the same resilience to error.
+Assuming that the output of the protocol lies in some universe of size~$M$, in our resulting protocol each message consists of only $\polylog(M,n,d)$ many bits, where $n$ is the number of parties and $d$ is the number of rounds.
+Our transformation works in the presence of either static or adaptive Byzantine faults.

-In particular, our result implies that for any such $\poly(n)$-round distributed protocol which generates outputs in a universe of size $\poly(n)$, long messages are not needed, and messages of length $\polylog(n)$ suffice.
-In other words, in this regime, any distributed task that can be solved in the $\mathcal{LOCAL}$ model, can also be solved in the $\mathcal{CONGEST}$ model with the \emph{same} round complexity and security guarantees.

-As a corollary, we conclude that for any $\poly(n)$-round collective coin-flipping protocol, leader election protocol, or selection protocols, messages of length $\polylog(n)$ suffice (in the presence of either static or adaptive Byzantine faults).
+As a corollary, we conclude that for any $\poly(n)$-round collective coin-flipping protocol, leader election protocol, or general selection protocols, messages of length $\polylog(n)$ suffice (in the presence of either static or adaptive Byzantine faults).